theelgreco/dashing_dragons/readme.md

 ## ‼️ Known issues

-- Currently if a third person attempts to connect, it kicks out the two current players.
-- On first deployment on render, game does not run as expected.
+- On first deployment on render, game does not run as expected, may take a couple of refreshes to get going.

 ## Collaborators
 >[Diana](https://github.com/DianaMMartins)